spcornelius/paramnet/README.rst

            [1., 0.]])
 ..

-Note the special case for the network adjacency matrix, which is automatically defined for every graph through the field `A` regardless of whether the associated edge attribute (`weight`) is listed among the required parameters.
+Note the special case for the weighted network adjacency matrix, which is automatically defined for every graph through the field `A` (instead of `weight`), regardless of whether `weight` is supplied in `edge_params`.

-Under the hood, the parameter fields return View objects that wrap most `numpy` functionality, allowing easy array operations on parameters including vector arithmetic and matrix
+Under the hood, the parameter fields return View objects that wrap most `numpy` functionality, allowing vector arithmetic and other array operations
-multiplication:

 .. code:: python